 It is worth remembering that universities will be specialists in particular fields for instance Loughborough is a top university for Sport.
-There are also a selection of creative arts universities such as Bournemouth Arts, Norwich and Falmouth which will be a main focus for students wishing to study in the creative fields.
+Creative arts universities such as Bournemouth Arts, Norwich and Falmouth which will be a main focus for students wishing to study in the creative fields.

-Most popular subject areas Sept 2021 entry
+Most popular subject areas Sept 2022 entry